paakhim10/trade-alert/README.md

 ## Project Description

-Red Alert is a notification system that keeps users informed about critical news affecting their stock portfolio.
-In today's fast-paced market, staying updated on relevant information can be overwhelming with a flood of news from various sources.
-Red Alert streamlines this process by delivering timely notifications for important articles directly to users, eliminating the need to constantly monitor multiple platforms.
+Trade-Alert is a notification system that keeps users updated on critical news impacting their stock portfolios.
+It simplifies staying informed by delivering timely notifications for important articles, eliminating the need to monitor multiple platforms in today’s fast-paced market.

 ## Key Features